Dániel Nagy (racing driver)

 Dániel Nagy (born 9 April 1998) is a Hungarian racing driver currently competing in the World Touring Car Championship for Zengő Motorsport.
 He previously competed in the TCR International Series and the Hungarian Suzuki Swift Cup, where he won the title in 2013 and 2015 while still a teenager.

-He is the brother of water polo player Viktor Nagy.
+Nagy is the brother of water polo player Viktor Nagy.

 Racing career

 The Hyundai i30 N as used by Nagy in 2018.

-Dániel began his career in 2011 in the Hungarian Suzuki Swift Cup, he won the championship in 2013 and 2015.
-In July 2015, it was announced that Dániel would make his TCR International Series debut with Zengő Motorsport driving a SEAT León Cup Racer.
+Nagy began his career in 2011 in the Hungarian Suzuki Swift Cup, he won the championship in 2013 and 2015.
+In July 2015, it was announced that Nagy would make his TCR International Series debut with Zengő Motorsport driving a SEAT León Cup Racer.
 He competed at the Red Bull Ring round of the championship, qualifying in third on his debut.
-In March 2016 he was announced as part of Zengő's team for their 2016 World Touring Car Championship campaign, driving a Honda Civic.
-Dániel competed in the final five events of the 2016 WTCC season, with a best finish of 11th, which he achieved at the series finale in Qatar.
+In March 2016, he was announced as part of Zengő's team for their 2016 World Touring Car Championship campaign, driving a Honda Civic.
+Nagy competed in the final five events of the 2016 WTCC season, with a best finish of 11th, which he achieved at the series finale in Qatar.